 I teach Trial Advocacy in which we learn about 8 pages of 'evidentiary rules.'
 A court has rules for evidence allowed into the courtroom.
 Each rule has a number and very precise wording.
 Each year, I have students who identify all of the rules by number on a written quiz.
-They may get 100%, but they don't know rules, they memorized the data.
+Some get 100%, but they don't know rules, they simply memorized the data.
 They only come to know them as they apply them in the courtroom trials we run in competitive Mock Trial.
 The only reason I have a quiz on the numbers is to ensure they tried to learn the grammar of the subject before I take them through the logic and rhetoric.
-The real test is how they use them as they try cases.
-I never return to the informational quizzing after the first quiz.
+I never test my upperdivision students on the rule numbers in the same way, nor do I test them at the end of the term.
+By the end, I watch them use them in mock trials and see who has mastery.
+Information testing in my class is secondary to the learning process.
+It should be so in every class.

 Why is knowledge different in a classical school than in a conventional school?
-Because it requires synthesis into a whole that can be understood as part of every other whole.
+Because it requires synthesis into a whole that can be understood as part of very other whole.